Being highly skilled in a video game, or being skilled in any other type of content that you want to share with your audience is simply not enough.

 For my final Twitch stream tips on how to improve Twitch stream, I would say just have fun with it.

-If you are enjoying yourself, creating the content that you like, playing your favorite video games, chances are your viewers are going to enjoy it too!
+If you are enjoying yourself, creating the content that you like, or playing your favorite video games, chances are your viewers are going to enjoy it too!

 Do not be afraid to be yourself, interact with your viewers, and create entertaining content.